Drischdaan/Research/Projects/Renderwerk/README.md

 | Metal            | macOS                         |
 | WebGPU           | Browsers, (Also in Windows?)  |

-In the end I want Flux to have the ability to use multiple modern graphics apis, such as Vulkan and DirectX 12.
-When I start developing Flux I will use DirectX 12, because in the beginning Flux will only support Windows.
+In the end I want Renderwerk to have the ability to use multiple modern graphics apis, such as Vulkan and DirectX 12.
+When I start developing Renderwerk I will use DirectX 12, because in the beginning Renderwerk will only support Windows.
 When the core systems of the engine are ready, I will start supporting other platforms.
 The current plan is to support Windows and Linux.
 I am not planning to support macOS or mobile platforms.
 Web support on the other hand is something I am considering.
 Especially because WebGPU seems very interesting.

 ### DirectX 12